weekens/solidity-mutual-fund/README.md

 Any *proposal* can only be executed by its author.

+A proposal is submitted with the `submitProposal` contract function, and is executed with the `executeProposal` contract function.

 A *proposal* has the following parameters:

 - `proposalType`: type of proposal (see below)